shrey23812/Pose-Estimation-2DOF-Arm/README.md

 Libraries needed: tensorflow,Keras,numpy,opencv,matplotlib,pygame

 P.S.
-This is a very simple program for pose estimation and thus I'll not recommend to use it for commercial purposes but if you do and something goes wrong I am not responsible :P
+The training time will be lot if you don't have a gpu enabled machine, and if your computer gets stuck while I am not responsible. :P